dwaynewyj/questionnaire/README.md

 ## Architectural Overview

-The architecture of the Angular-React Dashboard is as follows:
+The architecture of the questionnaire application is as follows:

 - **Angular**: Angular is used as the main framework for the application.
 It provides the structure for the application, including components, services, and routing.
 Angular's component-based architecture allows for a clear separation of concerns and reusability.